-Our industry cannot achieve its mission alone.
 We are proud to work with a range of leading organisations and initiatives to help deliver our positive and sustainable concrete future.
+And we now want to work more closely with all major players across our value chain including equipment manufacturers or admixture producers, consultancy services, and concrete and aggregate producers.